EMBRYOPSIDA Pirani & Prado

 Evolution: Divergence & Distribution.
 For more ages, see Leslie et al. (2018), and these authors also evaluate the rich fossil record which, however, shows only limited congruence with the ages they suggest.
 There may have been extinction after initial diversification, generic-level crown-group diversification taking place within the last 50 Ma or so - and Pinaceae themselves have a stem ca 110 Ma (Les;lie et al. 2018: no Gnetales).
 Similarly, despite the Triassic-Jurassic crown-group age for Pinaceae suggested by Semerikova et al. (2018), these authors thought that diversification began around the Palaeogene-Neogene transition, a mere ca 23 Ma, while Crisp and Cook (2011) estimated.

-Pinus yorkshirensis, a cone associated with needles in Lower Cretaceous deposits 131-129 Ma, formed a polytomy with extant and some other fossil species of the genus in morphological analyses (Ryberg et al. 2012), indeed, in morphological analyses, there was no strong support for Cretaceous fossils ascribed to the genus to nest within it (Klymiuk et al. 2011; Ryberg et al. 2011, and see Hilton et al. 2016 and references in Saladin et al. 2017).
+Pinus yorkshirensis, a cone associated with needles in Lower Cretaceous deposits 131-129 Ma, formed a polytomy with extant and some other fossil species of the genus in morphological analyses (Ryberg et al. 2012), no strong support being found for any Cretaceous fossils ascribed to the genus to nest within it (Klymiuk et al. 2011; Ryberg et al. 2011, and see Hilton et al. 2016 and references in Saladin et al. 2017).
 However, Gernandt et al. (2018b) found that P. yorkshirensis nested within crown-group Pinus, albeit with little support, as did a number of other fossils.

 For a discussion on the biogeography of the family, see X.-Q. Wang and Ran (2014).
 Pinus seems to have been a mid-latitude (30-50o N) plant in the Cretaceous, but in the warm Palaeocene and Eocene it retreated to higher latitudes, although also persisting near the equator.
 With the climatic deterioration of the Late Eocene-Oligocene, it moved back to mid latitudes while remaining at higher latitudes (Miller 1993), so Pinaceae could be quite common in high latitude Canadian Eocene floras (N. McIver & Basinger 1999).
 He at al. (2012) looked at the origin of fire-associated traits in Pinus, and found that thick bark characterised the whole genus, with its origin being somewhere between 126-89 Ma (age spreads greater), while very thick bark, branch shedding and serotiny were common in subgenus Pinus, whose diversification was dated at (96-)89(-80) Mya; grass-like seedlings were uncommon (He at al. 2012 noted that thick bark and serotiny were found in a few other Pinales).
 In the mid Cretaceous the presence of shrubby angiosperms and ferns may have increased the prevalence of intense and rapidly-spreading fires that seriously affected conifer forests, indeed, traits for various aspects of fire resistance in Pinus seem to have evolved then, even if some conifer groups may have been driven to extinction (Gernandt et al. 2008; Belcher & Hudspith 2016).
 Le Page (2003; see also X.-Q. Wang et al. 2000) thought that there was an episode of diversification in Pinaceae in the Palaeocene, while Klaus et al. (2017) suggested that ca 4.4 Ma is the estimated median node age in the genus.
 Pinus now has a centre of diversity in Mexico and Central America, almost 50 species being native there, and of which ca 3/4 are endemic or practically so; Cupressaceae are also quite speciose (Farjon & Styles 1997; Perry et al. 1998; Gernandt & Pérez-de la Rosa 2014).